 - Please take special care of your map, and keep it dry at all times.

-The most reliable maps are the ones in the Slingsby range.
+The most reliable hiking maps in South Africa are the ones are made by Slingsby.
 These have been tried and tested and are used by the Wilderness Search And Rescue (WSAR).
-Most of them are waterproof as well.
+Most of them are waterproof and tear proof.

 Please click here for more information about these useful maps.